S0gle3/wb-scout/README.md

 Step 2.
 Install LibCopyPaste Addon
 LibCopyPaste-1.0: https://www.curseforge.com/wow/addons/libcopypaste

-I provived the classic `LibCopyPaste-1.0-v1.0.8-classic.zip` version in the folder.
+I provided the classic `LibCopyPaste-1.0-v1.0.8-classic.zip` version in the folder.
 Unzip the LibCopyPaste-1.0-v1.0.8-classic.zip and drag `/LibCopyPaste-1.0` folder into your interface/addons then **reload the game client** to load the addon.

 Does it work?